Kingdom of Mysore: Administration

-Sir Mirza Ismail took office as Diwan in 1926 and built on the foundation laid by his predecessor.
+Sir Mirza Ismail took office as Dewan in 1926 and built on the foundation laid by his predecessor.
 Amongst his contributions were the expansion of the Bhadravathi Iron Works, the founding of a cement and paper factory in Bhadravathi and the launch of Hindustan Aeronautics Limited.
 A man with a penchant for gardens, he founded the Brindavan Gardens (Krishnaraja Sagar) and built the Kaveri River high-level canal to irrigate 120000 acre in modern Mandya district.

 In 1939 Mandya District was carved out of Mysore District, bringing the number of districts in the state to nine.

 Economy

 The vast majority of the people lived in villages and agriculture was their main occupation.
 The economy of the kingdom was based on agriculture.
 Grains, pulses, vegetables and flowers were cultivated.
 Commercial crops included sugarcane and cotton.
-The agrarian population consisted of landlords (vokkaliga, zamindar, heggadde) who tilled the land by employing a number of landless labourers, usually paying them in grain.
+The agrarian population consisted of landlords (vokkaliga, zamindar, heggadde) who tilled the land by employing several landless labourers, usually paying them in grain.
 Minor cultivators were also willing to hire themselves out as labourers if the need arose.
 It was due to the availability of these landless labourers that kings and landlords were able to execute major projects such as palaces, temples, mosques, anicuts (dams) and tanks.
 Because land was abundant and the population relatively sparse, no rent was charged on land ownership.
 Instead, landowners paid tax for cultivation, which amounted to up to one-half of all harvested produce.

 Under Hyder Ali and Tipu Sultan

-The Kingdom of Mysore reached a peak in economic power under Hyder Ali and Tipu Sultan, in the post-Mughal era of the mid-late 18th century.

 Tipu Sultan is credited with founding state trading depots in various locations of his kingdom.
 In addition, he founded depots in foreign locations such as Karachi, Jeddah and Muscat, where Mysore products were sold.
 During Tipu's rule French technology was used for the first time in carpentry and smithing, Chinese technology was used for sugar production, and technology from Bengal helped improve the sericulture industry.
 State factories were established in Kanakapura and Taramandelpeth for producing cannons and gunpowder respectively.
 The state held the monopoly in the production of essentials such as sugar, salt, iron, pepper, cardamom, betel nut, tobacco and sandalwood, as well as the extraction of incense oil from sandalwood and the mining of silver, gold and precious stones.
-Sandalwood was exported to China and the Persian Gulf countries and sericulture was developed in twenty-one centers within the kingdom.
+Sandalwood was exported to China and the Persian Gulf countries and sericulture was developed in twenty-one centres within the kingdom.

 The Mysore silk industry was initiated during the rule of Tipu Sultan.
 Later the industry was hit by a global depression and competition from imported silk and rayon.
 In the second half of the 20th century, it however revived and the Mysore State became the top multivoltine silk producer in India.